PixelAlex/PixelAlex/README.md

 ## <img src="https://raw.githubusercontent.com/PixelAlex/PixelAlex/master/wave.gif" width="35px"> Hi there!

 My name is Aleksei and I'm a backend software engineer on Java.
+I also like to practice Front-End development.
 I'm from Russia, living in Kursk.

 ### 📈 GitHub Stats